-Yeah, so what what should people be charging outside London?
+Yeah, so what should people be charging outside London?
 What should people be charging, then?

-I think you could, I think you can easily be going 100 pounds an hour, for a first appointment.
+I think you can easily be going 100 pounds an hour, for a first appointment.
 You know, I'm all for keep incrementally putting it up.
-And then you don't have to have, you know, back to back 15 patients a day to make a reasonable living.
-It's crazy the amount of skill you have, and the knowledge and the ability to spot red flags, the capability of referring people on to get the extra special help that they need.
-You know, the fact you can report back to GPS, and so on and so forth, and send them off to a specific consultant.
-It's, it's incredible what you can do.
+And then you don't have to have, you know, back-to-back, 15 patients a day to make a reasonable living.
+It's crazy, the amount of skill you have, and the knowledge and the ability to spot red flags, the capability of referring people on to get the extra special help that they need.
+The fact you can report back to GPs, and so on and so forth, and send them off to a specific consultant.
+It's incredible what you can do.

 Yeah, it is.
 And I remember early on in my career, it used to frustrate the hell out of me that we couldn't refer people for MRIs that the GP had to do that.
-But of course, now, not only are MRIs, private MRIs much, much cheaper than they used to be, but of course, the private centres are happy to take referrals from anybody, I would provided they're told what it is they're looking for.
+But of course, now, not only are MRIs, private MRIs much, much cheaper than they used to be, but of course, the private centres are happy to take referrals from anybody, provided they're told what it is they're looking for.
 So you've got to be a qualified medical practitioner.
-So we can, as you say, we can refer people for imagery, which is something that they would probably appreciate, given the waiting times on the on the NHS, where imagery is appropriate.
-Of course, the system says this person is called Groucho.
-And Groucho says, Oh, you have a colleague who says he finds out how much his competitors charge, and then he charges twice as much.
+So we can, as you say, we can refer people for imagery, which is something that they would probably appreciate, given the waiting times on the NHS, where imagery is appropriate, of course.
+The system says this person is called Groucho.
+And Groucho says, I have a colleague who says he finds out how much his competitors charge, and then he charges twice as much.

 Good.
-There's no rule, you see, there's no rule. thing, and I had only charged this amount, because everyone else is charging this amount.
+There's no rule, you see, there's no rule.
+We have this thing in our head that we can only charge this amount, because everyone else is charging this amount.
 But that's not a rule.

-So if you were, if you were to do that, we will all be thinking well, someone will look at my prices and say I'm charging 100 quid, the other person is charging 50 quid, I need to have a reason to believe I'm getting better value for the 100 quid than I would have done for the 50.
-And there is something in the back of the mind that says, Well, if it costs more, it must be better.
-But is there some sort of value added that people can can put into their appointments?
+So if you were to do that, we will all be thinking well, someone will look at my prices and say I'm charging 100 quid, the other person is charging 50 quid, I need to have a reason to believe I'm getting better value for the 100 quid than I would have done for the 50.
+And there is something in the back of the mind that says, well, if it costs more, it must be better.
+But is there some sort of value added that people can put into their appointments?
 Patients value time, I think, don't they?